 Managing ZooKeeper hosts

-If you are creating a cluster with two or more ClickHouse® hosts per shard, the system automatically adds three ZooKeeper hosts to the cluster.
+If you are creating a cluster with two or more ClickHouse® hosts per shard, the system will automatically add three ZooKeeper hosts to the cluster.
 At this stage, you can only set up their configuration.
 If you created a single-host cluster or a cluster with multiple single-host shards, you can add ZooKeeper hosts later.

 For more information about ZooKeeper hosts, see ZooKeeper.